About The Academy at Houston Baptist University

 The Academy approach is straightforward, yet challenging.
 Our students are trained to learn directly from the text at hand, using class time to engage with their professor and classmates towards increased understanding of the subject.
 The Academy curriculum is written entirely by Academy faculty and consists of five essential teaching elements:

 1.Reading: We read a robust selection of great books chronologically, in their entirety, and from a diverse set of cultures and disciplines.
-This approach is echoed throughout the subjects our students take, from foreign languages to hard sciences.
+This approach is echoed throughout the subjects our students take.

 2.Discussion: We devote the entirety of our class time in The Academy to discussing what we have read and taking seriously the ideas that we have encountered.
 It is particularly through discussion that our students become active, contributing members of their classrooms, earning their education and refining their beliefs.
 This is opposed to the passive approach to education wherein students are meant merely to receive information and try their best to remember it.

-4.Presentation and Defense: In each course, students create presentations, defend papers, conduct experiments, demonstrate proofs, and/or develop and display creative work in order to show their academic progress to the broader university community.
+4.Presentation and Defense: In each course, students create presentations, defend papers, and/or develop and display creative work in order to show their academic progress to the broader university community.

 5.Evaluation and Feedback: Written tests are given only in the subjects wherein they have proven most efficacious and helpful, such as foreign language and mathematics.
 Humanities courses culminate in semester oral examinations with an Academy faculty panel.